La Follette, Robert M. (Robert Marion), 1855-1925

 Call Number: MS 480

-Overview: Miscellaneous letters by William Howard Taft, two speeches (one on strikes, the other on liberty under the law) and a colored pen and ink drawing by Sir Francis Carruthers Gould, entitled "Ex-President Taft in Retirement."
+Abstract: Miscellaneous letters by William Howard Taft, two speeches (one on strikes, the other on liberty under the law) and a colored pen and ink drawing by Sir Francis Carruthers Gould, entitled "Ex-President Taft in Retirement."
 Among the letters the most important was written to Colonel J.C.
 Hemphill from the White House, July 28, 1911 and discusses Senator Robert M. La Follette's attempt to introduce protectionist legislation on wool.
-In a number of letters in 1917 Taft writes to classmates of his...
+In a number of letters in 1917 Taft writes to classmates of...

 Call Number: MS 553